reactjs/react.dev/content/docs/code-splitting.md

 ```

 In this example, if tab gets changed from `'photos'` to `'comments'`, but `Comments` suspends, the user will see a glimmer.
-This makes sense because the user no longer wants to see `Photos`, the `Comments` component is not ready to render anything, and React needs to keep the user experience consistent, so it has no choice but to show the `Glimmer` above.
+This makes sense because the user no longer wants to see the `Photos` component, the `Comments` component is not ready to render anything, and React needs to keep the user experience consistent, so it has no choice but to show the `Glimmer` above.

 However, sometimes this user experience is not desirable.
 In particular, it is sometimes better to show the "old" UI while the new UI is being prepared.
 You can use the new [`startTransition`](/docs/react-api.html#starttransition) API to make React do this: